itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/installing-the-java-development-kit.md

 because that's the version that I installed.

 Take a look at the subfolders inside the root folder.
-As you work with Java, you’ll frequently refer to these folders.
+As you work with Java, you'll frequently refer to these folders.

  * bin
    The compiler, the virtual machine, and other Java development tools reside